Open scientific data: Open science infrastructures

-The Unesco recommendation of Open Science approved in November 2021 define open science infrastructures as "shared research infrastructures that are needed to support open science and serve the needs of different communities" Open science infrastructures have been recognized has major factor in the implementation and the development of data sharing policies.
+The Unesco recommendation of Open Science approved in November 2021 defines open science infrastructures as "shared research infrastructures that are needed to support open science and serve the needs of different communities" Open science infrastructures have been recognized as a major factor in the implementation and the development of data sharing policies.

-Leading forms of infrastructures for open scientific data include data repositories, data analysis platform, indexes, digitized library or digitized archives.
-Infrastructures ensure that the costs of publishing, maintaining, and indexing datasets is not entirely supported by individual researchers and institutions.
-They are additionally key stakeholders in the definition and adoption of open data standards, especially in regards to licensing or documentation.
+Leading infrastructures for open scientific data include data repositories, data analysis platforms, indexes, digitized libraries, or digitized archives.
+Infrastructures ensure that individual researchers and institutions do not entirely support the costs of publishing, maintaining, and indexing datasets.
+They are also critical stakeholders in the definition and adoption of open data standards, especially regarding licensing or documentation.

 By the end of the 1990s, the creation of public scientific computing infrastructure became a major policy issue: "The lack of infrastructure to support release and reuse was acknowledged in some of the earliest policy reports on data sharing."
 The first wave of web-based scientific projects in the 1990s and the early 2000s revealed critical issues of sustainability.
-As funding was allocated on a specific time period, critical databases, online tools or publishing platforms could hardly be maintained and project managers were faced with a valley of death "between grant funding and ongoing operational funding".
-After 2010, the consolidation and expansion of commercial scientific infrastructure such as the acquisition of the open repositories Digital Commons and SSRN by Elsevie had further entailed calls to secure "community-controlled infrastructure".
+As funding was allocated on a specific period, critical databases, online tools or publishing platforms could hardly be maintained.
+Project managers were faced with a valley of death "between grant funding and ongoing operational funding".
+After 2010, the consolidation and expansion of commercial, scientific infrastructure such as the acquisition of the open repositories Digital Commons and SSRN by Elsevier had further entailed calls to secure "community-controlled infrastructure".
 In 2015, Cameron Neylon, Geoffrey Bilder and Jenifer Lin defined an influential series of Principles for Open Scholarly Infrastructure that has been endorsed by leading infrastructures such as Crossref, OpenCitations or Data Dryad By 2021, public services and infrastructures for research have largely endorsed open science as an integral part of their activity and identity: "open science is the dominant discourse to which new online services for research refer."
 According to the 2021 Roadmap of the European Strategy Forum on Research Infrastructures (ESFRI), major legacy infrastructures in Europe have embraced open science principles.
 "Most of the Research Infrastructures on the ESFRI Roadmap are at the forefront of Open Science movement and make important contributions to the digital transformation by transforming the whole research process according to the Open Science paradigm."